Newtown High School of the Performing Arts

 What is the selection criteria for the audition?

-The audition panel and dance staff will consider technique, performance quality, work skills and commitment when making their decision.
+The audition panel and dance staff will consider technique, performance quality, interpretation, work skills and commitment when making their decision.

 What do I wear to the audition?

-Suitable dancewear for girls consists of plain (colour and style) leotards, tights and bare feet (Ballet/Pointe shoes where appropriate).
+Suitable dancewear for girls consists of plain (colour and style) leotards, tights and bare feet (Ballet/Pointe/Jazz shoes where appropriate).
 Suitable dancewear for boys consists of tights and a form fitting T-Shirt or leotard.
 Clothing which restricts or covers movement is unacceptable.
 No jewellery.

 What is the next step after the auditions?

-You will be given written feedback on your audition and notified whether or not you are successful in being placed in a company or ensemble.
+You will be given feedback on your audition and notified whether or not you are successful in being placed in a company or ensemble.
 You must then pay fees before rehearsals commence.

 Drama